40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 Colleen’s at the Cannery

-Mākena State Park has a number of beautiful beaches to choose from, but my personal favorite is the Oneʻuli Black Sand Beach.
+Mākena State Park has a number of beautiful beaches to choose from, but of the three, my personal favorite is the Oneʻuli Black Sand Beach.

 Google Maps Directions: Oneʻuli Black Sand Beach